 Soon after we began camping, we saw how nice it would be to have bikes with us on our trips.
 We camp with friends who have much larger equipment and they routinely carry bikes, but it seemed a stretch for us.
 We rented bikes on a couple of occasions and I was resigned to that option, but my husband kept searching for a solution.

-He was considering mounting them on the back of the camper, but we read that it is not a good idea to put a bike on the back.
+He considered mounting them on the back of the camper, but we read that it is not a good idea to put a bike on the back.
 We never saw any great options for an installation on top.
-He had an idea of a dual receiver and was considering having a machinist make one.
-Fortunately, we found one on line.
-Below is a photo of our dual hitch.
-We purchased it through Wal-mart, but it was shipped by Rage Powersport.
-It is Model DRH-1.
-The photo below shows the receiver plus locking pins and trailer hitch that were not included.
+He had an idea of a dual receiver and was considering having a machinist make one but found a dual hitch on-line.
+Below is the hitch that we used.
+We have since learned that it reduces the overall tongue weight capacity of our vehicle by 50% and another hitch should be used.
+See E-Trailer response below.

 Next, we needed a bike rack that would work with both the camper and the hitch.
 We discussed it in depth with a Customer Service Rep at E-Trailer and she helped us select a rack to carry our two bikes.

-We purchased a Thule Vertex 2, 1 1/4-2 model.
-Our bikes weigh about 30 pounds and the rack weighs 70 pounds, therefore, the combined weight of 100 pounds is well below the weight limit of 175 pounds.
+We purchased a Thule Vertex 2, 1 1/4-2 model bike rack.
+Our bikes weigh about 30 pounds and the rack weighs 70 pounds.
 The rack does a good job of carrying our bikes, but it does add extra steps in our hitching and unhitching process.

 When we first set it up, the bikes moved around too much, which made me quite nervous.
 However, they can be secured very well with two short bungee cords (purchased separately) and the adjustable strap that came with the bike rack.